leopengningchuan/household-cashflow-analyzer/README.md

 Transaction descriptions are mapped into standardized categories (e.g., Rent, Entertainment, Utility) as column `Type` using a keyword-based mapping.
 Special cases such as internal transfers between accounts are also normalized to ensure consistency.

 ### 5. Transaction Offset
-Transaction types are simplified into broader general categories as column `General_Type`.To maintain data quality, rows with missing or zero transaction amounts are excluded, and categories whose aggregated amounts sum to zero are removed.
-Rows with missing or zero transaction values and categories whose amounts sum to zero are removed are excluded to keep the dataset meaningful.
+To maintain data quality, rows with missing or zero transaction amounts are excluded, and categories whose aggregated amounts sum to zero are removed.

 ### 6. Mapping Old File Information
 The current dataset is merged with a previously saved XLSX file based on transaction IDs, carrying forward existing `Type` and `General_Type` labels where available.
 By reusing past classifications, it ensures consistency across dataset versions and avoids repeating manual labeling work.

+Transaction types are simplified into broader general categories as column `General_Type`.

 ### 7. Export Results
 The final cleaned and validated dataset is exported into an XLSX file with a timestamped filename, ensuring that each run generates a uniquely identifiable output for record keeping and future analysis.